KAMANDAG 7 Opening Ceremony

-Leading representatives from the U.S. Marines Corps, Philippine Navy and Philippine Marine Corps celebrate unfurling the KAMANDAG 7 flag commencing the exercise during the opening ceremony on Fort Bonifacio, Manila, Philippines, Nov.
+Leading representatives from the U.S. Marines Corps, Philippine Navy and Philippine Marine Corps pose for a photo during the KAMANDAG 7 opening ceremony on Fort Bonifacio, Manila, Philippines, Nov.
 9, 2023.
 KAMANDAG is an annual Philippine Marine Corps and U.S. Marine Corps-led exercise aimed at improving bilateral readiness and mutual capabilities in the advancement of a Free and Open Indo-Pacific.
 This year marks the seventh iteration of this exercise and includes participants from Japan, the Republic of Korea, and observers from the United Kingdom.
 (U.S. Marine Corps photo by Sgt.
 Shaina Jupiter)

 |Date Taken: